jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT3 Knowledge Based Assessment/assessment.md

 #### Question 11: Understanding Feature Engineering in Machine Learning (ICTAII502 KE2 - Feature Engineering)

 *Explain the role of feature engineering in the machine learning process.
-Describe the techniques and approaches used in feature engineering to improve model accuracy and efficiency.
-Provide practical examples of how effectively engineered features can impact the performance of machine learning models.*
+Describe the techniques and approaches used in feature engineering to improve model accuracy and efficiency.*

 *Your answer here*

 ---

 #### Question 12: Application of CRISP-DM and Software Development Methodologies in ML Deployment (ICTAII501 KE17 & ICTAII502 KE4)
-*Discuss how the Cross-Industry Standard Process for Data Mining (CRISP-DM) and software development methodologies can be applied to determine machine learning deployment requirements for end users.
-Describe each methodology and provide examples of how they facilitate effective deployment of ML models.*
+*Discuss how the Cross-Industry Standard Process for Data Mining (CRISP-DM) and software development methodologies can be applied to determine machine learning deployment requirements for end users.*

 *Your answer here.*

 ---

 #### Question 13: Understanding Organizational Policies and Legislative Requirements in ML Projects (ICTAII502 KE9)
-*Explain the importance of adhering to organizational policies and legislative requirements when conducting machine learning projects.
-Provide examples of specific policies or legislation that might impact the deployment and operation of ML models within an organizational context.*
+*Explain the importance of adhering to organizational policies and legislative requirements when conducting machine learning projects.*

 *Your answer here.*